 To block a website using the Hosts File, simply add the following entry:

-Although I do not do it, many users like to manually add entries to it in order to block opening of one or more particular websites.
-Yet other like to download and use List from well-know sources like mvps.org, to add entries which block malware sites from opening.
+Although I do not do it, many users like to manually add entries to it in order to block the opening of one or more particular websites.
+Others, like to download and use List from well-known sources like mvps.org, to add entries that block malware sites from opening.

 Here you will see the Hosts file.
 Right-click on it and select Notepad.
 Make the changes and Save.

-But sometimes, even when you are logged on with administrative credentials, you may recieve the following error message:
+But sometimes, even when you are logged on with administrative credentials, you may receive the following error message:

 Access to C:\Windows\System32\drivers\etc\ hosts was denied